doersino/ffmpeg-koraktor/README.md

 More possible modes of the `-evaluate-sequence` tool can be found out by running `convert -list evaluate`.

-## Bounus: Making a GIF with ImageMagick
+## Bonus: Making a GIF with ImageMagick

 ```sh
 convert -delay 15 -loop 0 -dispose previous * -resize 1000x1000\> animated.gif